Chelsea star Hudson-Odoi arrested on suspicion of rape | Goal.com

 The teenager was the first Premier League player to be diagnosed with the illness, coming shortly after news broke that Arsenal head coach Mikel Arteta had contracted the virus, sending the Premier League towards its ongoing suspension.

-In the days following his diagnosis, Hudson-Odoi announced that he had recovered from the symptoms and began a period of self-isolation, while all of Chelsea's first-team squad entered self-isolation for two weeks, with the club following government health guidelines.
+In the days following his diagnosis, Hudson-Odoi announced that he had recovered from the symptoms and began a period of self-isolation, while all of Chelsea's first-team squad isolated for two weeks with the club following government health guidelines.

 Hudson-Odoi said at the time: "I had the virus, which has cleared now.
 I fully feel good, I feel fit, so I am feeling back to myself so it is all good.